CUH Logo

 • Bleeding from the wound is unlikely to be a problem.
 However should it occur when you get home it can usually be stopped by applying pressure over the site for at least 10 minutes with a clean rolled up handkerchief or swab.

-• The wound will appear red for several weeks after removal of the stitches.
-This is normal.
+• The wound will appear to change in colour (depending on your skin tone) this is normal and will return to normal after a few weeks.
 Sometimes there is a little bit of discomfort from the scar when the deeper stitches dissolve a few months after they have been put in.

 • A small number of people need revision of the scar if they are unhappy with its final appearance.
-This is not normally carried out until at least six months after the wound was first stitched since it can take this amount of time for the final appearance of the scar to be apparent.
+This is not normally carried out until at least six months after the wound was first stitched due to scar maturation taking many months to finalise.

 • Occasionally people can have an excess of scar tissue (hypertrophic scar or keloid).
 This is very unusual but may require further treatment.